mgibbs1259/to-do-mobile-app/README.md

-# To Do mobile app
+# To Do Mobile App
-A To Do mobile app
+To Do mobile app